site search by freefind

 Diagnosis cover illustration

 2014: And in November of 2014, with safety issues adequately handled, the Institute finally went public with their work in subcellular psychobiology with the publication of a diagnostic handbook for professionals.
+This book included a chapter on 'pay for results' for therapists.

 2015: On the research side, the team started focusing their efforts on specific, serious diseases that have no current treatments in standard medical practice.

 2016: Frank Downey, our long time CEO retired, and Shayne McKenzie stepped forward to become CEO of the Institute.
+The school information was moved from the PeakStates.com site and to its own website (www.subcellularpsychobiology.com) this year.

 2017: In this year we published Silence the Voices: Discovering the Biology of Mind Chatter, which covered our 20 year effort to solve the mystery of schizophrenic voices, and development a treatment.
 This book described the steps - and difficulties - we encountered as we slowly worked out that a subcellular fungal pathogen was causing this disease.